neuvector/docs/user/pages/10.updating/01.updating/docs.md

 ### Upgrading from NeuVector 4.x to 5.x

-For Helm users, update to NeuVector Helm chart 1.8.9 or later.
+For Helm users, update to NeuVector Helm chart 2.0.0 or later.
+If updating an Operator or Helm install on OpenShift, see note below.

 1. Delete old neuvector-binding-customresourcedefinition clusterrole
 ```